 Death Seeker: Implied in The After Years.
 Golbez has a nightmare where Cecil kills him, and the Dark Knight accuses him of wanting to die at Cecil's hands to atone for his sinful life.
 Golbez might succeed in this, sacrificing himself to save Cecil from the Dark Knight, or if he survives, he seems to get over it, telling Cecil he cannot hide anymore and saying he's ready to confront his past.

 Depending on the Artist: His armor is either bright blue, dark blue, or black, and the lining of his cape is either blue or red.
-In the Super NES release, his boss sprite had blue armor with a blue cape, but his player character sprite had brighter blue armor with a red cape.
+In the Super NES release, his boss sprite had dark blue armor with a blue cape, but his player character sprite had brighter blue armor with a red cape.
 In his DS render seen above, he has black armor and a blue cape, but his in-game model has black armor and a red cape.
-His Dissidia adapts this by presenting his dark blue and black armor with the blue cape for his default outfit while his gold and black armor with a red cape is his alternate outfit.
+His Dissidia appearance adapts this by presenting his dark blue and black armor with the blue cape for his default outfit while his gold and black armor with a red cape is his alternate outfit.

 Evil Counterpart: To Cecil.
 In The After Years, they use opposing schools of magic, both have abilities that rely on drawing enemy attacks from allies, and Golbez's unique sword, Ebony Blade, draws a parallel to Cecil's Holy swords.
 In the original game, Cecil even reflects that since they share the same heritage, it could easily have been him that Zemus chose to control instead of Golbez.
 And also, just look at theirrenders.